erickoch3/udacity-cloud-devops-capstone/README.md

 1. Set up Kubernetes Cluster Control Plane
 To start a deployment, you first need a Kubernetes Control Plane (and the master node therein).
 A Cloudformation template is included in .circleci.

+`./cloudformation/create_stack.sh myControlPlane cloudformation/cluster-control-plane.yml cloudformation/cluster-control-plane-parameters.json`

 2. Set up Kubernetes Data Plane
 The next stup of setting up the Kubernetes cluster is getting nodes running in the data plane.
 A Cloudformation template is included in .circleci.
 After applying this template, you will have a NodeGroup and node(s) for the Data Plane.
 HOWEVER, these nodes will not yet be part of the cluster!
 There is a crucial next step.
 Please make sure your AMI is an AWS EKS AMI too :)

+`./cloudformation/create_stack.sh myDataPlane cloudformation/cluster-data-plane.yml cloudformation/cluster-data-plane-parameters.json`

 3. Set up Kubeconfig
-To validate the need for the next step, use `aws eks update-kubeconfig` to gain kubectl access to the cluster and list nodes.
+To validate the need for the next step, use `aws eks update-kubeconfig --name MyEKSCluster` to gain kubectl access to the cluster and list nodes.
 There won't be any!

 4. Update aws-auth with NodeInstanceRole
 You must update the aws-auth ConfigMap with the NodeInstanceRole of each worker node!
 What does that mean?
 See: https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html.
 The AWS IAM Authenticator on the Control Plane enables access to the cluster.
 It gets its configuration from the aws-auth ConfigMap.
 What we're doing in this step is telling the Authenticator that the nodes' IAM role is kosher to access the cluster.

-Update the `aws-auth-cm.yaml` with the output from the DataPlane's NodeInstanceRole (as ARN).
+First, update the `aws-auth-cm.yaml` with the output from the DataPlane's NodeInstanceRole (as ARN).

 Next, run:
 `kubectl apply -f kubernetes/aws-auth-cm.yaml`
 To apply the ConfigMap.